boto/boto3/docs/source/guide/configuration.rst

 All clients created from that session will share the same temporary credentials.

-If you specify an ``mfa_serial``, then the first time an ``AssumeRole`` call is made, you will be prompted to enter the MFA code.  **Your code will block until you enter your MFA code.**  You'll need to keep this in mind if you have an ``mfa_serial`` configured but would like to use boto3 in some automated script.
+If you specify ``mfa_serial``, then the first time an ``AssumeRole`` call is made, you will be prompted to enter the MFA code. **Program execution will block until you enter the MFA code.** You'll need to keep this in mind if you have an ``mfa_serial`` device configured, but would like to use boto3 in an automated script.

 Below is an example configuration for the minimal amount of configuration needed to configure an assume role profile::